yandex/ozo/docs/howto.md

 ---

-## How Start To Do Not Bother With Types Sequence In Row But Begin To Bother About Column Names
+## How To Map Column Names to Column Numbers At Compile Time

-In previous story we saw how to do a simple request.
-But there is a tricky thing with sequence of types in result:
+In in the first example we saw how to do a simple request, but in that example we needed to map data from the database to our container object strictly based on the column order:
 ```cpp
 ozo::rows_of<std::int64_t, std::optional<std::string>> rows;